wp-plugins/captcha-on-login/readme.txt

 * Added an option to unblock blocked ips
 * Added an report page where you can see all blocked ips and the last 100 sucess or failed logins
 * Added an option to change default admin username and increase the security of your blog

+= 1.1 =
+* Changed the report page from last 100 logins to last 1000 logins and fixed a little bug.